 Students can access specific major pages through the handbook search function.

-Bachelor of Psychological Studies (BP503)Psychology is a fascinating and diverse area of study that touches upon many aspects of daily life, seeking to answer questions about how and why people behave the way they do.
+Bachelor of Psychological Studies (BP503)A nationally accredited (APAC) psychology sequence (accreditation anticipated from second half of 2022) is available to students who have already completed a bachelor's degree in any discipline.
+The Bachelor of Psychological Studies (Graduate Entry) will help you enhance your understanding of human behaviour and to pursue further accredited studies in psychology (e.g., Honours).
+The Bachelor of Psychological Studies (Graduate Entry) is also suitable for students who have completed their studies in psychology more than 7 years ago and wish to pursue further accredited studies in psychology (e.g., Honours).
 In the Bachelor of Psychological Studies degree you will complete the Psychological and Behavioural Sciences major.
 The major will help you develop a scientific understanding of human thoughts and behaviours, the psychological processes underlying these and the relationship of these processes to brain function.
 You will find an emphasis on the measurement of psychological abilities, how these develop through the lifespan and the processes that govern the relationships between people and groups in a multicultural society.
 You will also develop an understanding of how psychological processes are affected by ageing, brain damage and disease.
 During the major, students will be exposed to sensitive topics (e.g. depression, suicide, trauma, eating disorders).
 You will also be required to demonstrate skills across a variety of different formats and contexts (e.g. written assessments, participation in practical work, contribution to group discussions, oral presentations), and so it is important to carefully consider whether you can cope with the demands of a psychology major and whether there is anything that would impact upon your ability to complete the requirements of the major.

 - Award abbreviation

 - Course type

 - Intake periods